BruCycle/readme/README.md

   - Name your API keys from Strava ```strava_client_id``` and ```strava_client_secret``` respectfully
 - Run ```rails db:{create,migrate}```
 - Run the test suite with ```bundle exec rspec.```
-- To see the app in production go to:

 <br>